top of page

 1 m/s respectively were extracted and deposited in a perfect vacuum.
 What velocity would the two blobs of kinetic energy travel at within the vacuum?

-Motion slower than light may be attained for particles with rest mass due to the interaction of kinetic energy’s constituent with the internal binding of the host particle.
-In other words, the host particle's binding force physically inhibits kinetic energy's cyclic displacement (rowing action) from reaching its full potential, which reduces the particle's overall motion to be less than light speed.
+Slower than light velocities are attained by the interaction of kinetic energy’s constituent with the internal binding of the host particle.
+In other words, the host particle's binding force physically inhibits kinetic energy's cyclic displacement (rowing action) from reaching its full potential, which reduces the particle's overall motion to be less than light.
+Greater densities of kinetic energy in proportion to the particle's internal binding results in higher velocities.

-Another factor that prevents a rest-mass particle from ever reaching light speed is the physical dissolution of the host particle when kinetic energy is dense enough to exceed the particle's internal binding limit.
-When enough energy is absorbed by the particle to exceed this limit, the result would be the homogeneous integration of kinetic energy and the host particle, which is similar to the state of energy during the early universe (e.g., before particles could form, the combined energy existed in a liquified matter state).
+Dissolution of the host particle occurs when kinetic energy exceeds the particle's internal binding limit.
+When this limit is exceeded, the result is the homogeneous integration of kinetic energy and the particle, which is similar to the state of the early universe (e.g., before particles could form, the combined energy existed in a liquified matter state).

 Faster-Than-Light Motion

-An important significance of kinetic energy’s self-propulsion combined with the ether providing counteraction is that this relationship offers a pragmatic solution for deriving faster-than-light travel associated with the tunneling phenomenon.
+The significance of kinetic energy's interaction with the environment (that provides counteraction to its motion) is that this relationship offers a pragmatic solution for deriving faster-than-light motion.

-In similar manner, a particle may exceed the velocity of light in a stretched environment, and accomplish faster-than-light movement, without ever compromising the uniformity of kinetic energy's cyclic displacement at light speed.
+Similarly, it may be possible for a particle to accomplish faster-than-light motion in a distorted environment without compromising the uniformity of kinetic energy's cyclic displacement at light speed.

 New Unification Theory